Example of extracting XML parsed data elements using the Assign node

 </ myNS :food>

-To access data in the XML list with namespace, you will need to declare the namespace in your JavaScript code.
+To access data in the XML list with namespace, you must declare the namespace in your JavaScript code.

 var myNS = new Namespace(‘namespace ULR here’);

-1. To get the price of Item 2, you need to use a dot operator to drill down inside the XML list.
+1. To get the price of Item 2, you must use a dot operator to drill down inside the XML list.

 var var1 = xmlElements.myNS::order[1].myNS::price;